Incenteev/DynamicParametersBundle/README.md

 # DynamicParametersBundle

 This bundle provides a way to read parameters from environment variables at runtime.
+The value defined in the container parameter is used as fallback when the environment variable is not available.

 [![Build Status](https://travis-ci.org/Incenteev/DynamicParametersBundle.svg?branch=master)](https://travis-ci.org/Incenteev/DynamicParametersBundle)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/Incenteev/DynamicParametersBundle/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/Incenteev/DynamicParametersBundle/?branch=master)